Policies & procedures: Scholarship & progress requirements

 Please consult with your Engineering Student Services (ESS) Adviser if you believe you will not be able to meet the Senior Residence requirement.
 Under specific circumstances, students can request a waiver of the requirement.

-Entering freshmen are allowed eight semesters to graduate, and entering junior transfers are allowed five semesters to graduate.
+Entering freshmen are allowed eight semesters at Berkeley to graduate, and entering junior transfers are allowed five semesters at Berkeley to graduate.
 Summer terms are optional and do not count toward the maximum.
 Students are responsible for planning and satisfactorily completing all graduation requirements within the maximum allowable semesters.